xpgo/obsidian-folder-note-plugin/doc/update-old-version.md

-# NOTICE for updating from older version
+# Tips for updating from older version

 For those who use the plugin with version < 0.4.0, please use the following steps to update: